 - Green Office Certification

-Ra’iatea Lohe is an undergraduate studying Environmental Science and Environmental Analysis & Policy.
+Ra’iatea Lohe is an undergraduate studying environmental science and environmental analysis & policy.
 She is interested in environmental education, policy, and the complicated relationship between humans and the environment.
 Ra’iatea is in charge of the Environmental Coalition, an AD for the Student Government Department of Environmental Affairs as well as involved with Global Environmental Brigades, Students for a Just and Stable Future, Branch Out, and Net Impact.
+Ra’iatea is currently studying abroad in New Zealand.

 Ra’iatea’s primary responsibilities with sustainability@BU include: